nais/doc/docs/addons/kafka.md

 * Q: I can't produce/consume on my topic, with an error message like "topic not found".
 What's wrong?

   A: you need to use the _fully qualified name_; check the `.status.fullyQualifiedName` field in your Topic resource.

+* Q: I get the error `MountVolume.SetUp failed for volume "kafka-credentials" : secret ... not found`

+  A: Make sure you added the application to `.spec.acl` in your `topic.yaml`.